 Restructuring trends driving recruitment

-Hiring managers increasingly require candidates to have strong scientific knowledge or background in pharmaceuticals.
-For example, Medical Scientific Liaison roles require candidates to develop relationships with key opinion leaders in the industry and preferably hold a medical degree to ensure that the candidate is able to effectively engage in peer to peer conversations with thought leaders in the industry.
+In addition to strong scientific knowledge or background in pharmaceuticals, hiring managers increasingly require candidates to possess soft skills such as communication, innovation and critical thinking abilities to ensure they are able to adapt to the constantly evolving market.
+For example, Medical Scientific Liaison roles require candidates to preferably hold a medical degree - and have the right communication skillsets - to ensure he or she is able to effectively engage in peer to peer conversations and develop relationships with thought leaders in the industry.

 The challenges ahead